deya-eldeen/blog/_posts/post/2021-11-27-swift-the-difference-between-nil-nil-null-nsnull.md

   - "Objective-C"
 ---

-As a programmer, sometimes you will need to define "nothingness"... 🧐
+As a programmer, you will often need to represent the concept of "nothingness."
+In Swift and Objective-C, this idea manifests in various forms: `nil`, `Nil`, `NULL`, and `NSNull`.
 <!--more-->

+Each of these serves a distinct purpose and is used in different contexts.
+This blog post will explore the differences between them and provide clarity on when and how to use each one.

 {%
  include centered-image.html
  image_path="images/covers/nil_full.jpg"